nijigenerate/nijilive/doc/new_rendering.md

 ### 3.2 Enqueue and Sorting

-- `enqueueItem(float zSort, RenderScopeHint hint, builder)` lets the caller fill a `RenderCommandBuffer`;
+- `enqueueItem(float zSort, RenderScopeHint hint, builder)` stores the delegate for later playback.
-  the resulting `RenderItem` is appended to the target pass.
-- `collectPassCommands` sorts each pass by `zSort` descending then by `sequence` ascending, and flattens the commands into a linear array.
+- `collectPassItems` sorts each pass by `zSort` descending then by `sequence` ascending and returns the ordered list of builders.

 ### 3.3 Composite Scopes

-- `pushComposite(Composite comp, bool maskUsesStencil, MaskApplyPacket[] maskPackets)` pushes a new pass;
+- `pushComposite(Composite comp, bool maskUsesStencil, MaskBinding[] maskBindings)` pushes a new pass;
   `popComposite(token, comp)` finalises it.
 - `finalizeCompositePass`:
-  1. Collect child commands.
+  1. Collect child builders.
-  2. Wrap them with `BeginComposite → child commands → EndComposite`.
+  2. Wrap them with `beginComposite` / `endComposite` emitter calls.
-  3. If masks exist, surround the final quad with `BeginMask / ApplyMask* / BeginMaskContent / EndMask`.
+  3. If masks exist, surround the final quad with `beginMask / applyMask* / beginMaskContent / endMask`.
-  4. Enqueue `DrawCompositeQuad` to the parent pass and notify the Composite that the scope closed.
+  4. Emit `drawCompositeQuad` to the parent pass and notify the Composite that the scope closed.
 - `parentPassIndexForComposite` climbs the node tree to find the parent Composite/DynamicComposite pass.

 ### 3.4 DynamicComposite Scopes

 - `dynamicRenderBegin` decides whether the DynamicComposite needs a redraw.
 If yes:
   - call `pushDynamicComposite`
-  - rewrite child parts’ model matrices for the offscreen basis
+  - rewrite child parts Emodel matrices for the offscreen basis
   - enqueue each child (nested DynamicComposite may recurse)
 - `dynamicRenderEnd`:
-  - `popDynamicComposite(token, this, postCommands)` to emit `BeginDynamicComposite → child → EndDynamicComposite`
+  - `popDynamicComposite(token, this, postCommands)` to emit `BeginDynamicComposite ↁEchild ↁEEndDynamicComposite`
   - `postCommands` typically draw the DynamicComposite as a Part, including masks
   - if no redraw happened, fall back to `enqueueRenderCommands`
 - After closing, it resets `dynamicScopeActive` / `dynamicScopeToken` and updates cache flags (`textureInvalidated`, `deferred`, etc.).